There are currently no upcoming events.

 The Fowler Center for Sustainable Value is the academic center that bridges the gap between theory and practice for both management practitioners and scholars.
 Through intimate, meaningful collaborations with individuals from a diverse range of organizations, the Fowler Center guides managers to embed sustainability in their core business, creating value for society and the environment in ways that create even more value for their customers and shareholders.

 The Fowler Center's projects, education programs, and corporate products are informed by two core concepts: appreciative inquiry and sustainable value.
-In 2014, the center will welcome participants from around the world to the Flourish & Prosper Third Global Forum for Business as an Agent of World Benefit to be held at Case Western Reserve.
-Structured like an appreciative inquiry summit, the forum will also feature prominent speakers on topics related to sustainable value.
+In 2014, the center welcomed participants from around the world to the third Global Forum for Business as an Agent of World Benefit at Case Western Reserve.
+Structured like an appreciative inquiry summit, the forum also featured prominent speakers on topics related to sustainable value.

 Sustainable Value is defined by Associate Professor of Organizational Behavior, Chris Laszlo, PhD, as a dynamic state that occurs when a company creates ongoing value for its shareholders and stakeholders.
 By 'doing good' for society and the environment, the company does even better for its customers and shareholders than it otherwise would.